TheoryInPractice/MI-bicliques/README.md

 ```
 $>./bicliques -a l -i ./test/test_graph.txt -p lexmib_results.txt
 ```
-runs the algorithm LexMIB on a 7 node graph in our testing suite, and outputs the bicliques found in a file named `lexmib_results.txt`.
+runs the algorithm LexMIB on a 7 node graph in our testing suite, and outputs the bicliques found to a file named `lexmib_results.txt`.
 The output to the screen should look like this:
 ```
 # Running algorithm l